 What is happiness?
-This question probed the mind of the ancients as much as it still probes at scholars today.
-One of the great philosophers, Aristotle, answered the question of happiness in his work, the Nicomachean Ethics.
+This question has inspired voluminous writing from ancient times until today.
+One of the greatest philosophers, Aristotle, addressed the question of happiness in his work, the Nicomachean Ethics.
 For Aristotle, ethics, the topic of moral good and evil, is the stage where achieving happiness takes place.

 He starts the Ethics off by discerning that “Every art and every inquiry, and similarly every action and pursuit, is thought to aim at some good; and for this reason the good has rightly been declared to be that at which all things aim.”
 (NE 1.1094a 1-3) The art of ethics aims at the highest good, happiness.